-1. Select and implement interventions and responses that maintain the continuity of the student's instruction or are least disruptive.

-2. Consider the use of interventions from prior levels & multiple categories.

-3. Review and consider a student's IEP or IAP (504 Plan) prior to implementing interventions and responses.

-4. Communicate with parents/guardians/caregivers about the behaviors and interventions and document them in the Parent/Student Contact Log.

-5. Document behavior in the student information system.
+- 1. Select and implement interventions and responses that maintain the continuity of the student's instruction or are least disruptive. - 2.
+Consider the use of interventions from prior levels & multiple categories. - 3.
+Review and consider a student's IEP or IAP (504 Plan) prior to implementing interventions and responses. - 4.
+Communicate with parents/guardians/caregivers about the behaviors and interventions and document them in the Parent/Student Contact Log. - 5.
+Document behavior in the student information system.

+(Repeated offenses may escalate interventions and responses to the next level).

-Skills-Based Supports Restorative Practices School Staff Supports Counselor led small group skill instruction Lessons in anger management, conflict resolution, bus safety, etc. Restorative conversation and back to class plan Group Restorative Circle to repair harm Staff-led mediation Restitution for property incidents Loss of classroom/setting privileges Student-staff conference Change in a classroom assignment Complete problem solving with function in mind Referral to the CARE team Staff bus monitor
+Skills-Based Supports Restorative Practices School Staff Supports · Counselor led small group skill instruction · Lessons in anger management, conflict resolution, bus safety, etc. Restorative conversation and back to class plan Group Restorative Circle to repair harm Staff-led mediation Restitution for property incidents Loss of classroom/setting privileges Student-staff conference Change in a classroom assignment Complete problem solving with function in mind Referral to the CARE team Staff bus monitor

-Optional Administrative Actions That May Result in Removal from Instruction PreK-2nd Grade · Administrator conference with parent/guardian/ caregiver · Loss of privilege (lunch/ recess) 3rd-5th Grade · Administrator conference with parent/guardian/ caregiver · Lunch detention · Assigned seat on a bus · Up to 1 day of ISS 6th-8th Grade • Loss of extra-curricular activity for one day • After school detention • Loss of transportation privileges for 1 day • 1-3 days ISS 9th-12th Grade • After School Detention for 2-3 days • Loss of transportation privileges for 1-3 days • Loss of extra-curricular activity for 2-3 days • 2-4 days of ISS • 1-2 days of OSS
+Optional Administrative Actions That May Result in Removal from Instruction

+- · Administrator conference with parent/guardian/ caregiver - Loss of privilege (lunch/ recess)

+- · Administrator conference with parent/guardian/ caregiver - · Lunch detention - · Assigned seat on a bus · Up to 1 day of ISS

+- · Loss of extracurricular activity for one day - · After school detention - Loss of transportation privileges for 1 day 1-3 days ISS/or alternative

+- · After School Detention for 2-3 days

+- · Loss of transportation privileges for 1-3 days

+- Loss of extracurricular activity for 2-3 days

+- · 2-4 days of ISS

+- 1-2 days of OSS